LayerXcom/cordage/flow-ethereum-event-watch/README.md

 </p>

 # Flow Ethereum Event Watch
-This CorDapp provides a simple example of how to get(watch) Ethereum Events and send a transaction to Ethereum Contract from Corda Flow.
+This CorDapp provides a simple example of how to watch(get) Ethereum Events and send a transaction to Ethereum Contract from Corda Flow.

 A node starts its event watching by calling the `StartEventWatchFlow`.
 This creates a `WatchState` on the ledger.
 This `WatchState` has a scheduled activity to start the `EventWatchFlow` 10 seconds later.